gitamahm/human_tissue_microbiome_atlas/SIMBA/README.md

 The shell scripts execute the viral, bacterial and fungal branches of the pipeline.
 We recommend the following steps: Running the **`simba_viral.sh`** followed by **`simba_mico.sh`** and then the **`simba_fungal.sh`**.
 There are several parameters that are user-specific, which I will describe below in brackets.
 We have left examples from our own runs in these shell scripts.
-Note that in addition to Snakemake and Conda installations, there is a need for a **`config.yaml`** file that contains parameters used by Snakemake.
+Note that in addition to Snakemake and Conda installations, there is a need for a **`config.yaml`** file that contains paths to databases used by Snakemake.
+This file should be modified to contain user-specific file paths.

 For more information please see tutorials on [SLURM commands](https://login.scg.stanford.edu/tutorials/job_scripts/).